LIMS support is available for the Infinium MethylationEPIC BeadChip and the Infinium Mouse Methylation BeadChip.

 Samples from different persons:

 The scatterplots differ because the beta values calculated from SNP assays will cluster, much as they do in a standard genotyping theta graph.
 Samples from the same individual have the SNP results fall along the identity line in a scatter plot, whereas samples from different persons scatter into the 9 different possible spots, based on their genotypes.

 What you are seeing are histograms of the beta values in bins of 0.02 steps and categorized by Infinium design type.
 The difference in beta value ranges between the Infinium I and Infinium II assay design types cause the double peaks.
 In general, the beta peaks at the extremes of Infinium I probes tend to be further out than the beta peaks for Infinium II.

 Similar to the Infinium genotyping assay, Illumina recommends DNA that is sized ≥ 2kb, which can be assessed on an agarose gel.

 If you use at least 250–1000 ng DNA for the bisulfite conversion, requantification is not necessary.
 It is critical to quantify the input DNA concentration with PicoGreen to make sure that you add sufficient DNA to the bisulfite conversion reaction.
-Bisulfite conversion renders DNA less complementary, therefore much of the DNA are denatured and more difficult to quantitate accurately.
+Bisulfite conversion renders DNA less complementary.
+Therefore, much of the DNA is denatured and more difficult to quantitate accurately.

 Download the manifest file for the array from the Product Files page of the BeadChip support pages.

 For information, see the Infinium Methylation Coverage Technical Note.

 Illumina has not validated the array for 5-hMc.
 However, publications have used the Infinium HumanMethylation450K array for 5-hMc analysis and it is possible that this protocol will works on the Infinium MethylationEPIC array.